jhernandezb/preact-materialize/README.md

 # preact-materialize
-MaterializeCSS components for preact, a port of  [react-materialize] (react-materialize) to preact.
+MaterializeCSS components for preact, a port of  [react-materialize] to preact.

 ## License